 After a night spent tossing and turning, you wake up feeling like a couple of the Seven Dwarves: sleepy…and grumpy.
-Restless nights and weary mornings can become more frequent as we get older and our sleep patterns change—which often begins around the time of menopause, when hot flashes and other symptoms awaken us.
+Restless nights and weary mornings can become more frequent as we get older and our sleep patterns change.
+In women, it often begins around the time of menopause, when hot flashes and other symptoms awaken them.

 We all have trouble sleeping from time to time, but when insomnia persists day after day, it can become a real problem.
 Beyond making us tired and moody, a lack of sleep can have serious effects on our health, increasing our propensity for obesity, heart disease, and type 2 diabetes.

 If you've been having trouble falling asleep or staying asleep, you may have turned to sleep medications in search of more restful slumber.
 However, these drugs can have side effects—including appetite changes, dizziness, drowsiness, abdominal discomfort, dry mouth, headaches, and strange dreams.
 A study in the British Medical Journal associated several hypnotic sleep aids, including zolpidem (Ambien) and temazepam (Restoril), with a possible increased risk of death (although it couldn't confirm how much of the risk was related to these drugs).

 You don't need to avoid sleep aids if you absolutely need them, but before you turn to pills, try these eight tips to help you get a better night's sleep: